Our proposed merger – resident consultation

 To make sure the consultation was fair, transparent and inclusive, we partnered with Tpas – The Tenant Engagement Experts.
 Tpas is an independent tenant engagement specialist with over 30 years of experience helping residents to have a meaningful voice in decisions that affect their homes and communities.

-Tpas will now publish a report summarising the feedback and the key themes from the consultation, and the Boards of both organisations will consider the findings before making a final decision.
-If the merger does go ahead, your feedback will influence the key priorities for the new organisation.
+Tpas summarised the feedback and the key themes from the consultation, and the Boards of both organisations considered the findings before making the final decision to approve the merger.
+Residents' feedback has also been passed on to the new Leadership team, to ensure it will influence the key priorities for the new organisation.

 To find out more about the support that was offered by Tpas, you can download their Resident Information Guide here.